the One FAQ to rule them all!

 When do I report to campus?
 When will I get my hostel room?

-Admissions for first three iterations start at 9 am on 30th July.
+Admissions for first three iterations start at 9 am on 29th July.
 Room allotment is done from 28th and you will be assigned your hostel room whenever you come to campus.
-(Almost all rooms are single occupant) It is better that you come to campus a day in advance so you can settle into your hostel room, start buying essentials and check out the campus.
+With the construction of the new hostels, most of the rooms allotted will be double sharing rooms, although there are a few single rooms too.
+It is better that you come to campus a day in advance so you can settle into your hostel room, start buying essentials and check out the campus.
 It’s much easier to focus on admissions if you are not worrying about a million other things.

 Where do my parents stay?